-Donations to nonprofit organizations are often tax-deductible.
+Donations to qualified organizations are often tax-deductible.
 But do you know when?
 And do you provide your supporters (including yourself!) with the information they need to take those deductions?
-These basics will help you to understand what you can and what you can’t take off your taxes.
+These basics will help you understand what you can and can’t take off your taxes.

-Generally, any gift or contribution for which the donor does not receive anything of substantial value in return is tax-deductible.
+Generally, any gift or contribution for which the donor doesn’t receive anything of substantial value in return is tax-deductible.
 Here are some examples.

-Not deductible: A parent purchases $20 of wrapping paper or cookie dough during the latest fund drive.
-The amount paid for the products is not tax-deductible, because the parent received something of value in return for the amount paid.
+Not deductible: A parent purchases $20 of wrapping paper or cookie dough during the latest fundraising drive.
+The amount paid for the products isn’t tax-deductible because the parent received something of value equivalent to the amount paid.

 Deductible: A local restaurant contributes a $25 gift certificate to the school’s auction.
 The value of the gift certificate is tax-deductible for the restaurant.

 Not deductible: A teacher makes the winning bid of $25 on the gift certificate.
-The amount paid is not deductible, because the teacher received the gift certificate in return for her bid.
-However, if the teacher bid $35 for the gift certificate, then $10 of the amount paid may be tax-deductible.
+The amount paid isn’t deductible because the teacher received the gift certificate in return for her bid.
+However, if the teacher bid $35 for the gift certificate, then $10 of the amount paid might be tax-deductible.
 In that case, the PTO must provide a receipt showing the amount paid, the value of the item purchased, and the amount that qualifies as a contribution.

 Deductible: The IRS allows tax deductions for mileage and other out-of-pocket expenses.
 To take a deduction, you must keep written records of the mileage, including the date driven and the name of the nonprofit group for which the driving was conducted.
-The IRS standard mileage rate for charities may be used (14 cents a mile for 2010 and for 2011).
+The IRS standard mileage rate for charities may be used (14 cents a mile).
 If the donor opts to use actual auto expenses instead of the standard mileage deduction, the operating expenses must also be recorded.
 For other out-of-pocket expenses, keep written receipts showing the costs paid for items donated to the PTO.

-Not deductible: The IRS does not allow a tax deduction for the value of someone’s time or service.
-In addition, you cannot deduct childcare expenses incurred to enable you to volunteer your time.
+Not deductible: The IRS doesn’t allow a tax deduction for the value of someone’s time or service.
+In addition, you can’t deduct child care expenses incurred to enable you to volunteer your time.

-- The name of the organization to which the donation was made and its tax-exempt status [“a 501(c)(3) charitable and educational organization”].
+The name of the organization to which the donation was made and its tax-exempt status (for example, “ABC Elementary PTO, a 501(c)(3) charitable and educational organization”).